12 Week Virtual

 What time are the classes?

-Group classes are held on Zoom Thursdays from 1pm-3pm EDT.
+The September - November group classes are held on Zoom Wednesdays from 1pm-3pm EDT.
 Small workshops will be determined to find a 2-hour slot that best suits your time zone.

 Am I too busy for this course?